cscwcu/workshops/python-and-ml/06_jupyter_notebooks.md

 You can save your notebook to preserve your work:

-1. Save your notebook by clicking on "File" and then "Save and Checkpoint."
+1. Save your notebook by clicking on "File" and then "Save Notebook" or "Save Notebook As" to save a copy.

 2. The notebook is saved as a `.ipynb` file, which you can share with others.

-3. Download your notebook by selecting "File" > "Download as" and choosing a format (e.g., `.html`, `.pdf`).
+3. Export your notebook by selecting "File" > "Save and Export Notebook As" and choosing a format (e.g., `.html`, `.pdf`).

 ## So why do people use Jupyter Notebooks?